 Duke Ellington was born in D.C. with the name Edward Kennedy Ellington, but he always went by Duke.

 Some say it was destiny that Duke became a composer due to both his parents being pianists.

 As a child, Ellington learned to play piano and would play various gigs at nighttime as he aged into a teenager.

 In 1923, Ellington moved to New York City and quickly made a name for himself, and was a crucial figure of the Harlem Renaissance.

 Ellington, Cootie Williams, and Johnny Hodges created an eleven-piece orchestra that they played at the Cotton Club in Harlem.
 Their popularity grew, and the trio went on tour in the 1930s.

 Ellington was free to explore unconventional melodies, which led to some of his most influential works.
 One of his most famous pieces, Moon Indigo, was a product of this musical freedom.

 The musical diversity that Ellington possessed led him to work for ballets, theater, and movies with a long successful career playing and composing jazz pieces and experimenting with unique musical combinations.

 Samuel Coleridge-Taylor is a famous black British composer who fought through racial prejudice to share his works.

-He was a composer, conductor, and political activist often known by white musicians as the African Mahler due to combining African American folk music with concert music.
+He was a composer, conductor, and political activist often known by white musicians as the African Mahler due to his combining African American folk music with concert music.